6 Easy Methods to Crystal-Clear Shower Glass

 Keeping your shower glass clean can be fast and easy using products containing eucalyptus.
 However, not all are suitable.
 Regarding regular essential oils, some products may prove too oily, resulting in having to put extra elbow grease into cleaning or mixing them with other ingredients.

 Therefore, it’s always better to check the labels.
-Look for cleaners with eucalyptus in their composition but are also soluble.
+Look for cleaners with eucalyptus in their composition that are also soluble.

 Method 5.
 WD-40